 If you have a 2:1 honours degree or equivalent you will automatically be awarded the Vice Chancellor’s Excellence scholarship when you begin your Masters course at Salford.
 Amounts available are as outlined below.

 UK/EU and International graduates of the University of Salford returning for postgraduate study receive:

-For Masters courses beginning on or after August 1st 2016 Home/EU students aged under 60 will be able to borrow up to £10,000 towards overall course costs (including tuition fees, accommodation and living costs).
+For Masters courses beginning on or after August 1st 2016 Home/EU students aged under 60 are able to borrow up to £10,000 towards overall course costs (including tuition fees, accommodation and living costs).

 To be eligible for a loan students must meet the below individual and course criteria:

 Eligible Master’s courses will be taught, research, distance learning or professional Master’s courses across all disciplines either:

 Full details on the loan and eligibility can be found here